Skip to main content

 7. Keep Content Fresh

 Content freshness is one of the strongest levers for AI citation.
 Seer Interactive found that 71% of ChatGPT citations reference content published between 2023 and 2025.
-Digital Bloom's analysis showed that pages updated within the last 30 days receive 3.2x more AI citations than stale content.
+Digital Bloom IQ's 2025 freshness study corroborated the recency-bias effect: 65% of AI bot hits target content published within the past year.
 SE Ranking's 129K-domain study confirmed this: sites with fresh content averaged 6.0 citations vs. 3.6 for outdated content.
 Update your key pages at least monthly.

 8. Monitor and Iterate

 Check your AI visibility score regularly.
-The AI search landscape changes quickly — models are retrained, competitors optimize, and new citation patterns emerge.
-Use Foglift Growth for weekly automated monitoring with email alerts.
+The AI search landscape changes quickly.
+Models are retrained, competitors optimize, and new citation patterns emerge.
+Free Foglift checks include weekly automated Google AI Overview scans plus manual checks any time.
+Paid plans add ChatGPT, Perplexity, Gemini, and Claude with faster cadence, from daily checks on Launch to twice-daily checks on Growth and hourly checks on Enterprise.

 Step Impact Summary